EOSIO/eosio.cdt/README.md

 };
 EOSIO_ABI( test, (testact))
 ```

-Since, EosioWasmToolchain overwrites `cmake` to cross-compile WASM, standard cmake commands of _add\_executable/ add\_library_ can then be used.
-Also note, the __EOSIO_CDT_ROOT__ variable, this needs to be set if you decided to install to the non-default location.

 To manually compile source code:
 Use ```eosio-cpp/eosio-cc``` and ```eosio-ld``` as if it were __clang__ and __lld__ , with all includes and options specific to EOSIO and CDT being baked in.